How To Protect Your Kiln Shelf From Melting Glaze

 - Keep the bottom of your pottery glaze-free.

 Taking these steps will save time, your kiln shelves, and your pottery.
-If you don’t take precautions, you will be wasting time trying to get the glaze off your shelf or spending money on new shelves.
+If you don’t take precautions, you’ll waste time trying to get the glaze off your shelves or spend money on new ones.

 POTTERY CRAFTERS THOUGHTS… With creating anything, there is always clean up and maintenance.
 There are so many different things you can do when creating pottery.
 From molding your clay to painting your pottery, each one is so much fun.
 It’s well worth the maintenance that’s involved.